emipa606/Blowguns/README.md

 Feedback
 The textures are rough, and I apologize for that.
 Make sure to leave feedback, though!
-I know the mod isn&apos;t perfect, and probably never will be.
+I know the mod isn't perfect, and probably never will be.
 I am, however, always interested in ways to improve upon my work.

 # pgoslingas Description